selvan/trie.js/README.md

 # trie.js

-  Prefix tree data structure to support fast auto-completion.

-  trie.js implementation uses [Ternary Search Tree - Trie](http://en.wikipedia.org/wiki/Trie) data structure.
+  [Ternary Search Tree - Trie](http://en.wikipedia.org/wiki/Trie) based prefix tree implementation to support fast auto-completion.

-  trie.js can be used as standalone library or could be used with node.js.
+  trie.js shall be used as standalone library or shall be used with node.js.

 ## Common usage